philipmorrisintl/GOBench/README.md

   --output-folder OUTPUT_FOLDER
         Folder where data file for optimization results are stored.
         Default will create a DATA folder in the working directory.
-        Note: Using default will make the benchmark running for a long time, better to use a cluster infrastructure.

   --functions FUNCTIONS